 Fines include moving and parking tickets (including those from traffic cameras), court-imposed fees used to cover administrative costs and fund special initiatives, and other criminal justice-related charges and penalties.
 A forfeiture is when the police seize property that is believed to be connected to a crime.
-(The US Census Bureau excludes library fines, sales of confiscated property, and any penalties relating to tax delinquency from these counts.)
+(The US Census Bureau excludes library fines, sales of confiscated property, and any penalties relating to tax delinquency from these totals.)

 Although fines and forfeitures constitute a small share of the overall revenue in states, cities, and townships, they can disproportionately affect certain communities.

 - How much revenue do state and local governments raise from fines and forfeitures?